 The Ridgefield Independent Film Festival (RIFF) celebrates independent films from around the world that enlighten, entertain, and inspire moviegoers through compelling visual storytelling.
-RIFF brings innovative films and filmmakers to the culturally vibrant community of Ridgefield, Connecticut for an annual four-day festival that includes screenings, panel discussions, special events, and nightly parties.
+RIFF brings innovative films and filmmakers to the culturally vibrant community of Ridgefield, Connecticut for an annual five-day festival that includes screenings, panel discussions, special events, and nightly parties.

 We are an extremely filmmaker friendly festival (Don't believe us?
 Read our filmmaker reviews...) and do our very best to be welcoming and to market and promote your film.
 Our festival is also proud to be fully committed to 50/50 filmmaker gender parity.